pucamafra/code-challenge/README.md

-#Sportdec code challenge
+#Sportdec front-end code challenge

 ##Introduction
-Welcome to the Sportdec coding challenge.
-The challenge is intended for candidates applying for development roles in our company.
+Welcome to the Sportdec coding challenge for engineers looking to work on the frontend of the Sportdec stack.
+The challenge is intended for candidates applying for mobile client development roles in our company.
 It's not a super-pressure time challenge - you can complete it at home, in your own time.
 Ideally you will complete this in less than 1 week - the sooner you get your submission to us, the sooner we can progess your application.

     A little bit about us
     Sportdec is a sports companion app for sports fans.
 What's a sports companion app?